GDGYGO/GDG/README.md

 # Generic Deck Generator - GDG

-This is a Generic Deck Generator for EDOPRO/YGOPRO.
+This is a Generic Deck Generator for EDOPRO/YGOPRO (or anything else compatible with .ydk files).

 It starts from a pool of "generic" cards that don't belong to any archetype (or if they do, they aren't strictly dependant on it) and generates a deck.